nylaup/learn-rust/README.md

 ## Setting Up

-To work with Rust it is recommended that you install **Cargo**.
+To work with Rust it is recommended that you install [**Cargo**](https://doc.rust-lang.org/cargo/getting-started/installation.html).
 Cargo does the following:

 - Init new Rust projects
 - Package manager
 - Compiler
 - Runs tests
-- Publish packages/releases to crates.io
+- Publish packages/releases to https://crates.io/